vboyev-MSFT/defender-docs/unified-secops-platform/overview-defender-portal.md

 ## Partner catalog

+The **Partner catalog** section provides information about Defender partners.

 :::image type="content" source="media/technology-partners-page.png" alt-text="Screenshot of the Technology Partners page in the Microsoft Defender portal" lightbox="media/technology-partners-page.png":::

 The Defender portal has a couple of kinds of partner integration: